-- Selecting the sample: - Find pairs of put and call quotes with the same strike and maturity that are closest together in time between 10am and 2pm for the last trading day of each month. - Pick the pair with the smallest time difference. - \Rightarrow Typically, many matches within the same second. - If multiple matches exist, take the median of all dividend prices for a given maturity. - \Rightarrow Designed to minimize measurement error and issues related to microstructure noise. - Pick the maximum maturity under 2 years and follow it until another contract closer to 2 years is introduced.
+- Selecting the sample: - Find pairs of put and call quotes with the same strike and maturity that are closest together in time between 10am and 2pm for the last trading day of each month. - Pick the pair with the smallest time difference. - $\Rightarrow$ Typically, many matches within the same second. - If multiple matches exist, take the median of all dividend prices for a given maturity. - $\Rightarrow$ Designed to minimize measurement error and issues related to microstructure noise. - Pick the maximum maturity under 2 years and follow it until another contract closer to 2 years is introduced.

-Dividend prices in November 2006.
+• Dividend prices in November 2006.
 Maturities: 0.31, 0.55, 0.81, 1.06, 1.56, and 2.05 years.
 S&P Value: 1397.92.

-- Note that: - In case the wrong interest rate is used, the lines would not be flat.
-Indeed, one can recover the interest rate used in markets by ensuring these lines are flat. - In case there is a lot of microstructure noise or liquidity effects, the "lines" would be "clouds'.
+- Note that: - If the wrong interest rate had been used, the lines would not be flat.
+Indeed, one can recover the interest rate used in markets by ensuring these lines are flat. - If there had been a lot of microstructure noise or liquidity effects, the "lines" would be "clouds" instead.